2003 Florida Marlins season: National League Division Series

 The Marlins won the Division Series over the heavily favored defending National League champion San Francisco Giants.
 The series ended with a play at the plate with catcher Iván Rodríguez prevailing over Giants first baseman J. T. Snow.
 Coupled with a perfect throw from Conine and an amazing catch from Rodríguez, Snow was attempting to score by using a football type bulldozing move, but Rodríguez held on and the Marlins won, marking the first time that a post-season series ended with the potential tying run being thrown out at home plate.

 NLCS

-The 2003 National League Championship Series is arguably one of the most famous (or infamous) post-season series in MLB history.
-On one side, the Florida Marlins, the miracle who, just a few months before, were at the cellar of the NL.
-On the other side, the Chicago Cubs, the "lovable losers", who, for the first time in a long time, were so close to victory.
-The Cubs jumped to a quick 3 games to 1 lead including 2 out of the 3 games in Miami, and were the sure favorites to take the series when it shifted back to Chicago.
-In Game Five, an absolutely stellar performance by Josh Beckett brought the series back to Chicago, back to Wrigley Field, where the home team has always had the advantage.
-With the Cubs needing to win only one game, and having studs Mark Prior and Kerry Wood on the hill those two games, most people thought the Marlins hope was over.
-In Game Six, the Cubs enjoyed a comfortable 3-0 lead with one out in the 8th Inning, when it all fell apart, and the Marlins went on to win the game, tying the series.
+The 2003 National League Championship Series is one of the most infamous post-season series in MLB history.
+The Florida Marlins had previously been as low as 19-29 (.396) in the National League.
+The Cubs jumped to a 3-1 lead including 2 games in Miami and were the favorites to take the series.
+Game Five brought the series back to Wrigley Field where the Cubs needed only one more win to advance to the World Series.
+In Game Six, the Cubs lost to the Marlins despite holding a 3-0 lead in the eighth inning, tying the series.
 This was the game of the Steve Bartman incident.
-In game seven, Brad Penny drove it home for the Fish, clinching their second pennant in 6 years.
+In game seven, the Marlins beat the Cubs in Chicago clinching their second pennant in 6 years.